Downhill running is a skill that’s often overlook. After all, downhill running’s easier so why would you need to train for that?

-May be that explains why most runners concentrate on running uphill intervals, often combined with very slow down hill recoveries.
+May be that explains why most runners concentrate on running uphill intervals, often combined with very slow recoveries.

-When it comes to hill training, research shows that downhill overspeed running (Cook et al., 2013) and a combination of uphill and downhill intervals are particularly effective at improving maximum running speed (Cetin et al., 2018; Paradisis et al., 2009; Paradisis and Cooke, 2006).
+Interestingly, research shows that downhill overspeed running (Cook et al., 2013) and a combination of uphill and downhill intervals can be particularly effective at improving maximum running speed (Cetin et al., 2018; Paradisis et al., 2009; Paradisis and Cooke, 2006).

 In fact, this combination is more effective than horizontal running training.

-Why is combined uphill and downhill running, so effective for improving maximum running speed?
+Why is combined uphill and downhill running, so effective?

-Firstly, both uphill and downhill running emphasise different muscle groups, and alter the recruitment of different muscle fibres.
-So, by including both uphill and downhill running in your training, you train a greater number of muscle fibres, and muscle groups.
+Firstly, both uphill and downhill running slightly change the emphasis on different muscle groups.
+They also alter the recruitment of different muscle fibres.
+So, by including both uphill and downhills, you train a greater number of muscle fibres, and muscle groups.

-Secondly, we’re ensuring we work muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.
+Secondly, this works muscles concentrically, isometrically, and eccentrically, leading to greater overall gains in strength and power.

 Thirdly, uphill running emphasises force per foot-strike, whereas downhill running emphasises neuromuscular co-ordination and leg turnover speed.
 In this way, you are training both stride length and running cadence.

 The final reason, is that with downhill running we have the assistance of gravity, allowing us to run at faster speeds than achievable on flat terrain.